11.2.14 Windows Filesharing Policy

 4.0 Policy

-Individual users are responsible for maintaining proper security of shares on their workstations.
-Shared folders must be restricted to specific users or groups or be protected with a strong password.
-The preferred method is to restrict access to specific users or groups.
+Individual are responsible for securing any shared folders on their workstations.
+All shares must be restricted to specific users or groups or protected with a strong password.
+The preferred method is to grant access only to designated users or groups.

 Faculty and Staff Home Directories